This basic weaving for kids activity features weaving techinques and a simple loom made from recycled pacakging!

 - Weft The threads that are woven over and under the warp threads to create patterns.

-Art for Kids: Weaving Using Recycled Plastic Looms
+Basic Weaving for Kids Using Recycled Plastic Looms

 - Recycled plastic lid from a berry or veggie container.
 It should have perforations for venting.